brianbrennan/markdown_notes/2016_December/problems_with_svg_and_how_to_avoid_them.md

-# Problems with SVGs and how to fix them
+# A Problem with SVGs and How to Avoid it

 I found an interesting bug while trying to find an easy to use SVG solution alternatives at work.
 I'd like to take you on the trip I went on while trying to solve a problem, in order to get the full scope of this super niche issue.